 A key factor to their success is to give easy visa access only to people who work and pay entirely for their own stay.
 They also make it very hard for immigrants to obtain citizenship, and thereby prevent them from voting kleptocratically for their own tribe.
 Thereby, the citizens will not be threatened by the presence of immigrants.

 America and Europe can learn from Singapore to avoid the increasing threat of social fragmentation in their own societies.
-So far, America is in much better shape than many European countries due to a more meritocratic immigration system, but the dark clouds that are descending on Europe provide an ample warning of pitfalls to be avoided.We value your comments!
-Please weigh in on our comment section below.
+So far, America is in much better shape than many European countries due to a more meritocratic immigration system, but the dark clouds that are descending on Europe provide an ample warning of pitfalls to be avoided.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com